tomas19/kalpana_v2/examples/README.md

 'docker run -it -v "$(pwd)":/home/kalpana/inputs tacuevas/kalpana_nc:latest'

 **Interactive**<br>
 This image is ready to run kalpana interactively, all the python packages and *GRASS GIS* are installed.
-You need to copy the examples *downscaling_exampleXX.py*, the necessary inputs (availables in the google drive above) to the container and the *Kalpana* *downscaling.py* and *export.py* python modules from this repo.
+You need to copy the examples *downscaling_exampleXX.py*, the necessary inputs (availables [here](https://drive.google.com/drive/folders/1cbQzN4SrLs_rVlz9q8zHCKbFtQpLO5CG?usp=sharing)) to the container and the *Kalpana* *downscaling.py* and *export.py* python modules from this repo.

+The steps for running are:

+1) 'docker pull tacuevas/kalpana_m:latest'
+2) 'docker run -it tacuevas/kalpana_m:latest'

 Each example is explained below: